 Admission: Various

 18 May was designated as International Museum Day in 1977 to “encourage public awareness of the role of museums in the development of society.”
-In light of this, many of the museums in Tokyo - and the majority of large ones in Ueno, including the Shitamachi Museum, the Tokyo National Museum, and the National Museum of Western Art - open their doors to the public for free on this day every year.
+In light of this, many of the museums in Tokyo - and the majority of large ones in Ueno, including the Shitamachi Museum, the Tokyo National Museum, and the National Museum of Western Art - open their doors to the public for free on this day every year, usually to the regular exhibitions.
 Free admission day usually falls “on or around” 18 May.
 Consult the museum websites before going to ensure that you’ll get in for free.

 Event: Okinawa Matsuri